elasticio/salesforce-component/README.md

    2. `no` - if the number of changed records exceeds the maximum number of results in a page, the next pages will fetching in the same execution.
 * **Include linked objects** - Multiselect dropdown list with all the related child and parent objects of the selected object type.
 List entries are given as `Object Name/Reference To (Relationship Name)`.
 Select one or more related objects, which will be join queried and included in the response from your Salesforce Organization.
 Please see the **Limitations** section below for use case advisories.
 * **Output method** - dropdown list with options: `Emit all` - all found records will be emitted in one array `records`, and `Emit individually` - each found object will be emitted individual.
 Optional field, defaults to: `Emit individually`.
+* **Max Fetch Count** - limit for a number of messages that can be fetched.
+1,000 is the default value when the variable is not set.
 For example, you have 234 “Contact” objects, 213 of them were changed from 2019-01-01.
 You want to select all “Contacts” that were changed from 2019-01-01, set the page size to 100 and process single page per execution.
 For you purpose you need to specify following fields: